Fellowship1954/Analyzing-Science-Articles--Gene-Identification-In-Brain-Tumors/README.md

 ## Code Described in the Methodology Section in the Paper
 In this section, discussion about the code and what the code used to obtain the results will be here. **If you are trying to repeat the experiment the PMIDs used are in the "For Github" folder with the names of:**

-    - Gene and Diseases proper pmids.txt -> Contains the over 8,000 rest of the PMIDs not used in the experiment if you would like to use more samples in your experiment
+    - Gene and Diseases proper pmids.txt: Contains the over 8,000 rest of the PMIDs not used in the experiment if you would like to use more samples in your experiment
 - Make an excel worksheet that contains the PMIDs in abstracts and full-text
     - In the experiment Abstracts and full text.xlsx was made